 Alex and his family enjoy a unique lifestyle: for the last couple of years, they’ve lived on a sailboat and traveled around the Caribbean Sea.
 To Alex, who formerly attended a traditional school, one of the best things about being enrolled in Oak Meadow is the ability to schedule his education around his life, rather than the other way around.
 Check out these FAQs about Oak Meadow high school, including the use of technology.

 “I can do all my schoolwork offline, using internet only for research, turning in assignments, and communication with my teachers.
 This makes doing schoolwork in remote locations, with limited internet access, possible.
-I plan out my work each week so I have tasks to accomplish everyday, five days a week.
-I do schoolwork in the mornings and evenings so that the bulk of my day is available for other activities.
+I plan out my work each weekday: I study in the mornings and evenings, so the bulk of my day is available for other activities.
 It's much better than being stuck in a classroom eight hours a day.
 I feel I’m getting an even better education while also having the freedom to enjoy life.”

 Are you an experienced distance learner, but want more structure?

 Until she was 11-years-old, Becca was “unschooled,” meaning her family allowed her to learn on an informal basis and to pursue activities like dancing, horse riding, and soccer.
 She eventually wanted a more structured school environment, and her parents discovered Oak Meadow.
 Enrollment provided a rigorous academic framework, but also the chance for Becca to pursue her passion for travel.
-As a junior and senior she studied abroad in Scandinavia (where she earned Life Experience Elective Credit for a language immersion program), Europe, and India.
-Becca learned how to relate and integrate those experiences back to her Oak Meadow studies.
+She studied abroad in Sweden (where she earned credit for a language immersion program), France (where she completed her Advanced Study Project), and India, and learned how to integrate those experiences with her Oak Meadow studies.

 “Oak Meadow has allowed me to become responsible for my own education.
 I’m the one who must make sure I get my work done and that I understand it.
 I think giving young people a chance to become more independent and responsible is the best thing a school can teach.
 Oak Meadow also has given me the opportunity to learn things that extend far beyond the printed textbook.”